vaithak/Simple-Proxy-Server/README.md

 # Proxy-Server
 A simple proxy server written in C to practise socket programming.
-It only handles GET and HEAD request.
+It only handles GET request.

 ### Learnings from this project
   * Socket Programming